Dear Friends, Alumni and Supporters,

 Stay tuned for more news as we spend the next school year preparing for this exciting transition.
 If you have questions, please don’t hesitate to ask me, AHS Principal Karen Asbury, or Fr.
 Matt Libra of St. Rose Catholic Church.
 As always, thank you for your continued love and support for our school.

 For more than 100 years, Archishop Howard School at St. Rose has been helping children learn and grow through education, service, community and prayer.
-Today, AHS is a thriving community with active, engaged families and focused on lifelong learning and strong character development.
+Today, we are a thriving community with active, engaged families.
+We are focused on lifelong learning and strong character development.

 Archbishop Howard School at St. Rose, as a mission of St. Rose parish, educates each student as a unique child of God, to know and live the Catholic faith, and to achieve excellence.